gazman-sdk/Life-Cycle/README.md

 -----------
 **5/31/2015**

 - Fixed synchronizations bugs in signal.
-Now you can add signal while signal is been dispatched, it will be added to the current dispatch cycle or to the next one
+Now you can add signal while signal is been dispatched, it will be added to the current dispatch cycle or to the next one.
 - Added LifeCycle.exit() - It will unregister all the signals in the system and free all the singletons, also it dispatch DisposableSignal so you can add your custom dispose logic
 - Added Logger, I think it's a good idea to have the logger in the top hierarchy of your modules.

 Usage
 -----